 This post may contain affiliate links.
 If you purchase an item through one of my links, I will earn a small commission at no extra cost to you.
 Read the full disclosure policy.

 If you’re considering whether or not to add the Disney Genie Plus service to your next trip, this post is for you.
 We’ll cover everything you need to know about the service, including what it is, how much it costs, and how to use it.
-When you are done reading, you’ll be able to answer the question, ‘Is Disney Genie Plus worth it’ for yourself.
+When you are done reading, you’ll be able to answer this question for yourself.

 What is Genie+?

-Disney’s Genie+ is a new service taking the place of the free, now-retired Fast Pass system.
+Disney’s Genie+ takes the place of the free, now-retired Fast Pass system.
 Basically, you pay in order to skip the lines at Disney World.
 This service is completely optional.

 Genie+ is accessed through the My Disney Experience app on your phone.
 You’ll use the app to book your times for rides, shows, Disney’s Festival of Fantasy parade special seating, and character meet-and-greets.